w3c/wai-curricula/content/designer/visual-design.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Give students several components and ask them what the color contrast should be.
 Assess how students understand and distinguish sufficient color contrast for different components.
-* Practical &mdash; Students design a prototype and apply sufficient color contrast to text, images of text, components, and graphics.
+* Practical &mdash; Have students design a prototype and apply sufficient color contrast to text, images of text, components, and graphics.
 Assess how students understand and apply sufficient color contrast based on the different components that they are designing.
-* Practical &mdash; Discuss examples of information presented using color with students and ask them to supplement that information using other visual cues.
+* Practical &mdash; Discuss examples of information presented using color.
+Ask students to supplement that information using other visual cues.
 Assess how students use shapes and icons to supplement information presented using color distinguishable.

 {% include excol.html type="end" %}